oganesova/krisp_second/README.md

 - For the input `[1, 2, 3]`, the function returns `4`.
 - For the input `[-1, -3]`, the function returns `1`.

+# 2. Cheap Crowdfunding Problem

+## Description

+The "Cheap Crowdfunding Problem" is a task where you need to analyze and process data related to crowdfunding projects.
+The goal is to develop a script or application that can handle various operations related to crowdfunding, such as filtering projects, calculating statistics, and presenting results in a meaningful way.

+## Installation

+1. Ensure you have Python 3.x installed.
+2. Install the required Python libraries: pip install pandas numpy
+## Functions :

+process_data(file_path: str) -> pd.DataFrame:
+Reads and processes crowdfunding data from the specified file.
+Parameters:
+file_path: Path to the data file.
+Returns:
+A DataFrame with processed data. calculate_statistics(df: pd.DataFrame) -> dict:

+Calculates various statistics from the DataFrame.
+Parameters:
+df: DataFrame with crowdfunding data.
+Returns:
+A dictionary with calculated statistics. filter_projects(df: pd.DataFrame, min_amount: float) -> pd.DataFrame:

+Filters projects based on the minimum amount.
+Parameters:
+df: DataFrame with crowdfunding data.
+min_amount: Minimum amount to filter projects.
+Returns:
+A DataFrame with filtered projects.

+  python task_2.py

+# 3.Streaming Payments Processor

+## Overview

+This project includes a function, `process_payments()`, that processes a large number of payments in a streaming fashion.
+It uses two main functions:

+1. **`get_payments_storage()`**: Provides a storage object for writing payment data.
+2. **`stream_payments_to_storage(storage)`**: Streams payment data into the provided storage.

+The `process_payments()` function has been modified to compute and print a checksum of the bytes written by `stream_payments_to_storage()`.

+## Functionality

+1. **`process_payments()`**:
+   - Initializes an in-memory buffer to capture payment data.
+   - Calls `stream_payments_to_storage()` to write data to the buffer.
+   - Calculates and prints the checksum of the written data.
+   -
+   python task_3.py